Nail Beširović: Club career

 Born in Sarajevo, SR Bosnia and Herzegovina, Socialist Federal Republic of Yugoslavia, Beširović began his career with FK Sloboda Tuzla.
 In January 1992 he moved to Portugal, where he remained until the end of his playing days twelve years later.

 In that country Beširović represented S.C.
 Espinho and S.C.
 Farense in the Primeira Liga, and C.F.
 Estrela da Amadora, Académico de Viseu FC, Académica de Coimbra and Espinho in the second division, amassing totals in the former competition of 134 games and seven goals over the course of five seasons.
 He retired at the age of nearly 37 after a spell with amateurs Grupo Desportivo Beira-Mar, in Monte Gordo (Vila Real do Santo António).

 International career

 Beširović made one appearance for the Bosnia and Herzegovina national team, a June 1998 friendly match away against Macedonia in which he came on as a late substitute for Senad Repuh.

 Personal life

-Beširević's son Dino Beširević was born in Viseu, Portugal and is also a professional footballer.
+Beširević's son Dino Beširović was born in Viseu, Portugal and is also a professional footballer.